kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/17-sticky-header/02-sticky-header-p2.md

 # Sticky Header Part 2
-Highlight navigation links based on where you scrolled
+* Highlight navigation links based on where you scrolled
+* What we will do is create the ability to highlight the current section of the page based on where you scroll to
+* This will use the `id` attribute in the nav anchro tags
+* They will be tied to the **data-matching-link** (which is a custom HTML5 attribute)
+* Here is one example of this: `data-matching-link="#testimonials-link"`

 ## Create relationships
 In `index.html` we need to create relationships between each section of the page and its matching header link